 Those are just the ones I spotted on first pass.
 Again, I'm not 100% on board with the argument that this is inherently bad - shoe designs are often passed around and iterated on (see the number of Edward Green Galway clones from other brands) but there is a slightly uncomfortable element with taking the look but undercutting the price.
 It feels almost like a replica watch at a certain point.

 I'm going to reserve judgement on this one until it becomes clear if Yeossal shows enough independence in their styling in the long term.

 Overall I'm impressed with the overall quality and styling for the price.
-Yeossal's own range of model and leather options and excellent communications mean you can really tailor your purchase.
+Yeossal's own range of model and leather options and excellent communications means you can really tailor your purchase.